Progressive Spotlight: Jumaane Williams.

 Two photos of Jumaane Williams; the first is Williams sitting in a chair, the second is Williams speaking at a rally.
 Image Description: Two photos of Jumaane Williams; the first is Williams sitting in a chair, the second is Williams speaking at a rally.

 Summary: The New York City Public Advocate is one of the most prominent progressives in New York.
-Long a fighter for marginalized voices, Williams isn’t afraid to use his position to demand better of a system that often fails to stand up for the people who make the city run.
+Long a fighter for marginalized voices, Williams isn’t afraid to use his position to advocate for justice.

 Attend any of the myriad protests that occur across New York City’s five boroughs on a given week, and you’ll likely spot a familiar face making the rounds: Jumaane Williams, the city’s indefatigable—and constantly roaming—public advocate.